IronMax03/Maze_Generator_With_Cellular_Automaton/README.md

 This project is designed to run with Oracle [OpenJDK 20](https://www.oracle.com/java/technologies/javase/jdk20-archive-downloads.html).

 ### Running the Project
 To compile the project and then execute the "Main.java" File.
 A window will appear with the randomize grid.
 The CA should start 4 seconds after the randomize grid.
+After a certain amount of generation the CA will stop allowing you to

 ## Acknowledgments